rdooley2/Homelab/Wazuh.md

 <br />
 <br />
 <br />
-On this screen, I specified the Private IP of the Wazuh-Suricata VM so that the agent knows where to communicate: <br/><br />
+On this screen, I specified the Private IP of the Wazuh VM so that the agent knows where to communicate: <br/><br />
 <img src="https://i.imgur.com/60qqnWk.png" alt="Homelab Steps">
 <br />
 <br />